Zequez/logseq-vault/pages/Integrity.md

 		- Be honest with the limits of your knowledge; where you got it and how deep you went into researching
 	- I do what I stand for
 		- Be that person
+		- Integrity is necessary to take a stand for the other bright principles -